 Before their vision is fully developed, kittens will use their whiskers and sense of smell to navigate their world.
 When their vision is fully developed at about 5 weeks, kittens can see movement and perceive depth better than humans in light that is six times dimmer.
 This is what helps to make cats such great nocturnal hunters.
 Another fact about kittens is that they cannot see the full spectrum of color that we can.

 7) Kittens are super easy to potty train

 Kittens have a natural instinct to bury their waste.
 They also learn to use the litter box by watching their mother.
 All you need to do is plop them in the box a couple times, and they should get the idea very quickly.

 Have you ever wondered why kittens and cats knead items and people?
 Kittens knead their mother to stimulate milk flow.
 For some reason, they carry this practice into adulthood.
 If a cat is kneading you, they may have chosen you as a mother figure.

 9) Kittens can make more kittens

 This one is a not-so-fun fact about kittens that is very true.
 If you consider a kitten to be any cat that is under one year of age, then yes, kittens can get pregnant.
 At about 5 months old, kittens become sexually mature and can go into heat and multiply.
 Luckily, kittens can be spayed as early as 8 weeks.
 This will prevent pregnancy and the undesirable effects of going into heat, like howling.

 So now that you know all these fun facts about kittens, you may be considering adopting or fostering a kitten.
 The Michelson Found Animals Foundation can help connect you with adoptable kittens, or those you can temporarily foster.
 We provide you with tons of resources to get your kitten started on a healthy track.
-Visit our Resource Center for info about vaccinations, microchipping, and tips on how to take care of a new kitten.
+Visit our Resource Center for info.